erajasekar/erajasekar.github.io/_drafts/2017-12-21-how-understanding-computer-scheduling-algorithms-can-help-us-productive.md

 ### How to meet the deadlines?

-​           If you're servicing customers, you would want each customer to be helped as quick as possible.
-Assuming servicing each customer takes almost equal amount of time, then  you can simply take them in order they arrived.
+​           If you're servicing customers, you would want each to help each customer as quick as possible.
+Assuming servicing each customer takes almost equal amount of time, then  you can take them in order they arrived.
 The ideal commitment or due time for a customer is as soon as they walk into your door.

 Applying the same strategy to tasks:

 > You should start with the task due soonest and work your way toward the task due last.

 This strategy, known as **Earliest Due Date.** which works best for minimizing lateness.
-But, we have a problem if each tasks require varying amount of time to complete.
+But, we have a problem if each tasks takes varying amount of time to complete.

 ### How to reduce pending task list?

-​	Going back to cutomer servicing anology, if serving each customer takes varying amounts of time, then you would want to service maximum number of customers.
+​	Going back to cutomer servicing anology, if serving each customer takes varying amounts of time, then you would want to service most number of customers.
 Let's say we can divide customers by type of service and we know typical completion time for each type of service.
 Then, the best approach would be to pick customer who needs type of service with quickest completion time.

 This strategy is based on **Moore’s Algorithm** which states,